Yeri10/Cat_Mice/README.md

 This project draws inspiration from the spatial chase dynamics and relational tension between cat and mouse characters, translating animated pursuit structures into a multiplayer interactive spatial system.

+# Acknowledgements

+We would like to thank everyone who contributed ideas, feedback, and playtesting during the development of this project.
+Special thanks to the open-source communities behind p5.js, Node.js, and Socket.io, whose tools made this real-time multiplayer experience possible.
+We also acknowledge the collaborative effort behind shaping the visual, technical, and interactive direction of *Cat & Mouse: Multiplayer Territory Game*.